borkdominik/bigER/docs/ISSUES.md

 ## Type of Issues

 Besides the status label, issues are also classified based on their **type**.
 Currently we use the following labels for classification:
-- `bug`
+- `bug` - Problems related to bugs
-- `build`
+- `discussion` - Discussion or question
+- `dev` - Improvements to the development experience
-- `docs`
+- `docs` - Improvements or additions to documentation
-- `feature`
-- `question`
-- `other`

-Additionally, invalid issues can receive the labels:
 - `duplicate` - Duplicate of an existing issue
+- `feature` - Request new changes
+- `help` - Support needed
+- `needs more info` - Missing information to be valid
-- `won't do` - Issue is considered currently out of scope and will not be worked on
+- `won't do` - Currently cosidered out of scope and will not be worked on
-- `needs more info` - Some information is missing to become a valid issue